 HOW TO GROW AND CARE FOR OUR PLANTS

-There are about 12 species in this genus among which we remember:
+There are about ten species in the genus among which we remember:

 TYPE OF SOIL - REPOT

-Use a good complete fertilizer that means that in addition to having the so-called macroelements such as nitrogen (N), phosphorus (P), potassium (K) they also contain the so-called microelements, i.e. those compounds that the plant needs in minimal quantity still needs it) such as magnesium (Mg), iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), molybdenum (Mo), all important for a correct and balanced growth of the plant.
+Use a good fertilizer that in addition to having the so-called macroelements such as nitrogen (N), phosphorus (P) and potassium (K) also has microelements such as iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), polybdenum (Mo), magnesium (mg) all important for a correct and balanced growth of the plant.

-Make sure that the tool you use for cutting is clean and disinfected (preferably over a flame) to avoid infecting the tissues.
+Make sure that the tool you use for cutting is clean and disinfected, possibly with a flame, to avoid infecting the tissues.

 PARASITES AND DISEASES